AbdulRahamanskar/Ecommerece_Sql_Python_DataAnalytics/README.md

 Thanks for visting my data analytics project

-I have used some csv file to perform some basic data analytics you can see in this repositry its self customer.csv,
+I have used some csv file to perform some basic data analytics you can see in this repositry its self customers.csv, products.csv, orders.csv, geolocations.csv (size is huge so not able to upload), order_items.csv, payments.csv, sellers.csv,

 process that followed
 1) I have used python to dumb csv file into mysql